Table of Contents

 These days the government has its hands full with COVID-19 and little gets accomplished even when there isn’t a pandemic, thanks to a congress more divided than it ever has been.
 Which means those tortoise-like speeds that are typical of legislation may be optimistic.

-What You Can do to Help Yourself Now?
+What You Can do to Protect Yourself Now Against Surprise Medical Bills?

 While Republicans and Democrats try to hammer home some legislation designed to drive down your out-of-pocket medical expenses, and especially those surprise expenses, it’s important to remember that you’re not entirely helpless.